MonashMath/SCI1022/Git.md

 +----[SHA256]-----+
 ```

 > *__Note:__* In the likely case you do not fully understand what the `ssh-keygen` command does, nor what do their flags and arguments mean, that is ok, even if you are not 100% sure of what you are doing.
-It is important that you adquire the ability to follow a list of commands even without completely understanding them.
+It is important that you acquire the ability to follow a list of commands even without completely understanding them.
 If you are interested, you can read more about SSH keys [here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 > *__Note:__* When generating the private key above, we did not actually provide any passphrase, we just hit the Return key, which means no passphrase.
 However, it is, in general, **highly recommended** to have a  passphrase.
 The passphrase is used as an additional protection of your private key in case it is stolen.
-In particular, it is used to cypher the contents of the private key before storing it into the `id_rsa` file.
+In particular, it is used to cipher the contents of the private key before storing it into the `id_rsa` file.
 We did not actually use it for simplicity, i.e., in order to avoid Git asking it in the command-line each time that we have to interact with GitHub.
 In any case, even with a passphrase, one can avoid Git asking it using the so-called [SSH Agent](https://en.wikipedia.org/wiki/Ssh-agent).
 The usage of SSH Agent is, however, out of the scope of this tutorial.

-If the command suceeded, there should be (at least) two different files in the `~/.ssh/` folder named `id_rsa` and `id_rsa.pub`:
+If the command succeeded, there should be (at least) two different files in the `~/.ssh/` folder named `id_rsa` and `id_rsa.pub`:

 ```
 $ ls -l ~/.ssh